djmcaleese/gateway-api-gitops/README.md

 The [deploy-git-tools.sh](/deploy-git-tools.sh) script will deploy Gitea and Argo CD, create a working repo synced with a remote on Gitea, and configure Argo CD to sync that remote repo to the cluster.

+### Hostnames

+The source repo includes references to specific hostnames that are not likely to be available when you step through this demo yourself:

+* All `repoURL` references in Argo CD `Application`s to the remote Git instance
+* Keycloak, as used in the `issuerUrl` for `AuthConfig` resources
+* `httpbin.example.com`, as used in `Gateway` and `HTTPRoute` resources as well as `afterLogoutUrl` and `appUrl` in `AuthConfig` resources

+You will need to find a way to stabilise hostnames and modify the commits to reference your own hostnames as part of your preparation, or alternatively update the [fix-hostnames.sh](/fix-hostnames.sh) script and make sure you run it every time you check out the next commit from the source repo.

 ## Check out commits from a source repo but actually put the files in a working repo

 This repo comes with another Git repo that already has a set of commits that show the GitOps demo – simply unzip [source.tar.gz](/source.tar.gz?raw=1).